Gold Coast Broadwater: History

 Captain Patrick Logan was the first European to discover this southern entrance to Moreton Bay.
 In the early 1880s the first Southport Pier was opened to the public.
 On 26 November 1925, the Jubilee Bridge opened to pedestrian and vehicular traffic, becoming the first bridge to be erected in the Broadwater area.
 The bridge provided direct access between Southport and Main Beach and offered an alternative to, and eventually replaced, the ferry services which had transported passengers from the jetty, in the vicinity of later day Barney Street, across the water at the point where the Nerang River meets the Broadwater.

-In 1966-1967, the Jubilee Bridge was replaced by the Gold Coast Bridge, colloquially known as the Sundale Bridge due to its proximity to the Sundale Shopping Centre.
+In 1966–1967, the Jubilee Bridge was replaced by the Gold Coast Bridge, colloquially known as the Sundale Bridge due to its proximity to the Sundale Shopping Centre.
 The two bridges were on different alignments and, for a period of time, both were in place until the demolition of the earlier bridge commenced.
 The Jubilee Bridge was on an east-west alignment commencing at Queen Street, Southport before ending in the vicinity of the Southport Yacht Club at Main Beach on the southern bank of the Nerang River.
 The Gold Coast Bridge was on a north-south alignment following the path of the Gold Coast Highway.
 The Gold Coast Bridge has since been joined by a bridge for light rail on its western side and a pedestrian bridge on its eastern side.

+Fisherman's Wharf opened in 1983 was located on the site of the present-day Versace Hotel.
+A popular and regionally iconic hospitality and entertainment complex (known to locals as Fishos) closied in 1998.

 Construction of the Gold Coast Seaway was undertaken between 1984 and 1986.
 Plans for a cruise ship terminal and resort on Wave Break Island were rejected by the Queensland Government in 2015.

+On 2 January 2023 a mid-air collision occurred between two helicopters undertaking tourist trips over the Broadwater.
+The collision killed four people and injured eight (three critically).